 Although heat pumps are a good alternative to HVAC systems, they still come with a number of disadvantages.

-Another disadvantage is that they also have the aforementioned issues in colder weather, making them less of an ideal option for anyone who doesn’t live in a fairly temperate climate.
+Heat pumps also have the aforementioned issues in colder weather, making them less of an ideal option for anyone who doesn’t live in a fairly temperate climate.

 Heat Pump Alternatives for Clean Energy

 If you’re looking for an alternative to a heat pump to get around some of the disadvantages, you can look into options like standard HVAC systems or a PTAC.